earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 set-image() { cp "$(latest-image)" "$(image-folder)/$(date +%s).png"; }
 ```

 `funky` can do more than this, though.
-It has features for interactively adding and editing functions, and for registering global functions and aliases.
+It has features for interactively adding and editing functions and for registering global functions and aliases.
 What I like, though, is just being able to quickly give a command, in a specific context, a short alias.

 <div class="notice--info">
 **ℹ️ Install Funky**